mathatter997/mathatter997.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
 I went University of Virginia for undergrad.
 I double majored in Math and Computer Science.
-Currently getting my MPhil in Computer Science at Cambridge.
+I got my MPhile in Computer Science at Cambridge.
 My interests lie in hardware-aware program design, theory of deep learing, diffusion, and LLMS ;).
 Of course, I also like math and proof formalization.